Turckie/ChIPseq-Pipeline/README.md

 2. **Get the read data and create a sample table**

 With the study name on hand, the EBI website <https://www.ebi.ac.uk/ena/browser/view/PRJNA329443> the column selector allows the creation of a text file following the example below.
 Replace the study name with the relevant study.
-The first columns are downloaded as `.csv` file from EBI, the `sample title` neede a bit fo by hand reformating and a last column with `Type` was added by hand.
+The first columns are downloaded as `.csv` file from EBI, the `sample title` needed a bit of by-hand reformatting, and the last column with `Type` was added by hand.

 ```text
 study_accession	sample_accession	run_accession	fastq_ftp	sra_md5	sample_title	Type